onesuper/Easylab/README.md

 0.1.0

 Easylab is a simple, convenient tool to make the 'lab' easier.
-It captures the results and the arguments of a program, stores them in a database, and visualizes them with a simple, SQL-style query.
+It captures the results as well as the arguments of a program, stores them in a database, and visualizes them with a simple, SQL-style query.